“Succession” Season Four Review [Spoilers]

-We’re halfway through “Succession” season four so it’s time for an update to the review.
+“Succession” season four is over so it’s time for an update to the review.
 There is no way to properly do this without spoilers so… SPOILER ALERT

-The Roys are back for one final run of “Succession” and, after the season four opener, we knew they were heading out with a bang.
-Everything good about the show was evident in that opening episode – amazing one-liners, family feuding, high-stakes business deals – but we also see some of the character’s deeper emotions – and it has not really stopped since.
+After the “Succession” season four opener, we knew they were heading out with a bang.
+Everything good about the show was evident in that opening episode – amazing one-liners, family feuding, high-stakes business deals – but we also saw some of the character’s deeper emotions – and this never really stopped.
+And what an ending.

-One of the most meaningful scenes in the season opener was when Logan skulks out of his own birthday party, accompanied only by bodyguard Colin.
+One of the most meaningful scenes in that opening episode was when Logan skulks out of his own birthday party, accompanied only by bodyguard Colin.
 They end up in a diner and Logan declares his bagman his “best pal”.
 He still doesn’t let him really offer up an opinion though as they discuss the afterlife.
+Those themes of loneliness and isolation continued throughout.

-Logan was clearly reeling because none of his children had attended his birthday bash.
-They were in LA, initially plotting the launch of their new product The Hundred – “Substack meets Masterclass meets The New Yorker.”
+Things moved on, but initially, the Roy kids were on the same team.
+They were in LA, plotting the launch of their new product The Hundred – “Substack meets Masterclass meets The New Yorker.”
 I could only think of the cricket competition!

 Great, I’m meeting an old woman about newspapers.

 They won the bidding war and tension between father and offspring continued to build up in the opening episodes, climaxing with a confrontation at a karaoke bar where the kids were for Connor’s “bachelor party”.
-It really showed the love and anger that exists between them all and Logan branded his kids “not serious people”.
+It really showed the love and anger that exists between them all, as Logan branded his kids “not serious people”.

-The next day, the day of the wedding… he collapsed on the aeroplane and died.
+The next day, the day of the wedding… he collapsed on the aeroplane and died, with the children desperately trying to control the uncontrollable and, despite the anger and bravado, being absolutely broken by his death.

 Season four, episode three of “Succession”, in which Logan dies, is one of the best hours of television I have ever watched.
 The cascading emotions of the children, the sniping and manoeuvring of the WayStar Royco execs, it all played out perfectly.
 The next episode, which is set at the wake/board meeting, continued all this and was similarly incredible.
 With the Roys and their associates, there is never a divide between the personal and business.

 Each episode has too many great lines to recount here.
 Tom’s “Little Greglets” was particularly superb in episode three.
-That said, nothing is beating “Hey Buddha, nice Tom Ford’s” from Roman in episode two so far.
+That said, nothing is beating “Hey Buddha, nice Tom Ford’s” from Roman in episode two.

 “Succession” Kids Team up